 First Ride of VinFast’s Electric Scooters

-After touring VinFast’s electric scooter assembly factory in Hai Phong, Vietnam, I was excited to spend some time riding them.
-As anyone who’s visited a country with high scooter and motorcycle adoption knows, two wheelers fill in the cracks between cars, buses, and trucks not only with their physical presence but also the higher pitched noise of small petrol engines.
+After touring VinFast’s electric scooter General Assembly line in Hai Phong, I was excited to spend some time riding them.
+As anyone who’s visited a country with high scooter and motorcycle adoption knows, two wheelers fill in the cracks between cars, buses, and trucks not only with their physical presence but also the higher pitched noise of their small gas engines.
 Transitioning these vehicles to fully electric variants like the ones VinFast is churning out at its factory will help transform cities in the coming years by eliminating the noise associated with this popular form of transportation, in addition to the emissions.

-At the VinPearl resort in Nha Trang, VinFast hosted a ride-and-drive of their electric scooters, allowing members of the press, investors, influencers, and early adopters to test out four of their eScooters on a short circular track.
-While short, the track allowed for decent acceleration and turning, giving me an overall gauge of each of the vehicle’s capability in a matter of minutes.
+At the VinPearl resort in Nha Trang, VinFast hosted a ride-and-drive for members of the press, investors, influencers, and early adopters to test their eScooters on a short circular track.
+While short, the track allowed for plenty of acceleration and turning, giving me an overall gauge of each of the vehicle’s capability in a matter of minutes.

-The thing that stood out to me first was the lack of noise.
+The thing that stood out to me right out of the gate was the lack of noise.
 With five or six eScooters buzzing around the track at a given time, only the slight whir of rapid acceleration even stood out.
-The rest of the experience was just watching the eScooters silently glide around the track, with the occasional whir of someone’s rapid acceleration.
-If anything, it was the smiles that pierced the silence, telling everyone around how much fun the scooters were.
-I mean, just check out these pics.
+The eScooters glided silently around the track, with the occasional whir of someone’s rapid acceleration kicking up a low buzz.
+Smiles from the seasoned riders constantly pierced through the silence, telling everyone around just how delightful the scooters were to ride.
+Just check out these pics.
 It was like the people riding the scooters were actually having fun.

 The Two-Wheeled EV Revolution